ajitparaskar/ajit--june/README.md

 # ajit--june
-this is practice for git and github class
+this is practice for git and github class.